vsan46/simulation_english_auction/README.md

 Why stop?
 If you value the item at $200$ and the bidding reaches $201$, you should drop out.
 Winning at that price would mean you paid more than the item was worth to you, resulting in a loss.

-A Deeper Insight (How It Relates to Your Simulation)This simple strategy leads to a very interesting outcome, which is what our Python simulation was built on.
+A Deeper Insight (How It Relates to Your Simulation)

+This simple strategy leads to a very interesting outcome, which is what our Python simulation was built on.

-Imagine Bidder A values the item at $200$.Imagine Bidder B values the item at $150$.The bidding will start low and both will bid.
+Imagine Bidder A values the item at $200$.Imagine Bidder B values the item at $150$.

+The bidding will start low and both will bid.

 The price will eventually pass $150$.At this point, Bidder B (who only values it at $150$) will drop out, following the optimal strategy.